ftripier/ftripier.github.io/_posts/2020-03-11-and-god-came.markdown

 and full of weightless joy

-she discovers in a table hinge
+she discovered in a table hinge

 a crumb of bread.